-Is considered "Grand amplitude" throw, any action or hold by a wrestler in the standing position that causes his opponent to lose all contact with the ground, controls him, makes him describe a broadly sweeping curve in the air, and brings him to the ground in a direct and immediate danger position.
+Is considered "Grand amplitude" throw, aAny action or hold by a wrestler in the standing position that causes his opponent to lose all contact with the ground, controls him, makes him describe a broadly sweeping curve in the air, and brings him to the ground in a direct and immediate danger position shall be considered a "Grand Amplitude" throw.

-In the "par terre" position, any complete lift from the ground executed by the attacking wrestler, whether the attacked wrestler lands belly down (3 points) or in a danger position (5 points), is also considered a grand amplitude throw.
+In the "par terre" position, any complete lift from the ground executed by the attacking wrestler, whether the attacked wrestler lands belly downin neutral position (3-4 points in Greco Roman, 2 points in Freestyle) or in a danger position (5 points in Greco Roman and 4 points in Freestyle), is also considered a grand amplitude throw.

-NB: If the wrestler executing a grand amplitude hold himself touches the mat with both shoulders, he receives 3 or 5 points and his opponent receives 2 points, due to the instantaneous fall in the execution of the throw.
+NB: If the wrestler executing a grand amplitude hold himself touches the mat with both shoulders, he receives 3-4 or 5 points and his opponent receives 2-1 points, due to the instantaneous fall in the execution of the throw.

-Article 40 - Value assigned to the Actions and Holds
+Article 40 - Values assigned to the Actions and Holds